-Staff will work to insert regional data as effectively as possible into area transportation planning processes.
-In particular, staff will work with TwinCATS committees and subcommittees to provide the best possible data inputs for planning decisions.
-Additionally, staff will use these data to supply the necessary inputs for area benchmarking initiatives and a greater push toward the implementation of performance measurement schemes for both long and short range planning.
-Staff will also make use of regional data to communicate important transportation-related issues to area residents, focusing on mapping and graphical methods to do so.
+Insert regional data as effectively as possible into area transportation planning processes.
+In particular, SWMPC will work with NATS committees and subcommittees to provide the best possible data inputs for planning decisions.
+Additionally, SWMPC will use this data to supply the necessary inputs for area benchmarking initiatives and a greater push toward the implementation of performance measurement for both long and short range planning.
+SWMPC will use mapping and other geographical methods to convey regional data in communicating important transportation related issues.

-- Provide ongoing GIS software maintenance and technical support within SWMPC transportation planning activities. - Coordinate the interchange of regional GIS activities with relevant partners and educators. - Provide a data needs assessment and opportunities for data sharing with GIS Departments at colleges and universities in the region. - Participate in Federal, State and Regional GIS professional development activities. - Continue education in GIS cartographic methods, data analyses, online mapping, and other GIS tools. - Research data types and release timetables of federal, state and local data sets which includes demographic, environmental and transportation data sets.
+- Provide ongoing GIS software maintenance and technical support for SWMPC transportation planning activities - Coordinate the interchange of regional GIS activities with relevant partners and educators. - Provide a data needs assessment and opportunities for data sharing with GIS Departments at colleges and universities in the region. - Participate in Federal, State and Regional GIS professional development activities. - Continue education in GIS cartographic methods, data analyses, online mapping, and other GIS tools. - Research data types and release timetables of federal, state and local data sets which includes demographic, environmental and transportation data sets.